 Butter Sponge Cake Recipe

 If you are looking for something to serve with your English afternoon tea, why not try making one of these delicious buttery sponge cakes.
-This butter sponge cake recipe will give you a wonderful light and fluffy cake that is so tasty it is fantastic to eat just on its own.

-This light and fluffy sponge cake recipe reminds me of cricket teas and English town hall get-togethers.
+This light and fluffy sponge cake recipe reminds me of English cricket teas and English town hall get-togethers.

 Easy Sponge Cake Recipe

 There is nothing my daughter likes more than to do some baking (or cooking) with her Mum or Dad.
-There are a number of obvious reasons for this: firstly she absolutely adores cake (reason enough you might say!).
-Secondly, she loves licking the batter spoon and thirdly, it’s just a fun thing to do.
+There are a number of obvious reasons for this: firstly she absolutely adores cake (reason enough you might say!); secondly, she loves licking the batter spoon and thirdly, it’s just a fun thing to do.

 I think that teaching kids to cook is an important part of being a parent.
 My Mum certainly taught me much of what I know in the kitchen.

-This light and fluffy sponge cake recipe is a good place to start cooking with your kids as it is so simple, and everyone will love the cake.
+This light and fluffy sponge cake recipe is a good place to start cooking with your kids as it is so simple.
+And everyone will love the cake.

 It does not cost much to make, it keeps my daughter busy and at the end, you have some delicious confectionery to consume when you are finished.
-Our cakes never last very long after we have baked them, I must say!

-‘Let them eat cake‘ / ‘Let them eat brioche’ (or ‘Qu’ils mangent de la brioche’) as Marie Antoinette supposedly once famously said.
+Let them eat cake‘ / ‘Let them eat brioche’ (or ‘Qu’ils mangent de la brioche’) as Marie Antoinette supposedly once famously said.
 We would agree with that!

 In fact, this cake recipe is so easy to make, my little girlie has made a video for you to watch while we were making it, to try and make it even easier.
 Here she is – I hope you enjoy her video 😃